Virtual Networking Mode

 FieldDescriptionClass A exampleClass B exampleClass C exampleCGNAT example

-VNM DNS IPIP address that the Domain Name System (DNS) has assigned to the network operating in Virtual Networking Mode10.255.255.253172.31.255.253192.168.255.253100.127.255.253
+VNM DNS IPIP address of the Domain Name System (DNS) server for resolving DNS names assigned to Virtual Networking Mode resources10.255.255.253172.31.255.253192.168.255.253100.127.255.253

 First IP AddressStarting IP address of the network; allows for /bits or a /subnet mask10.0.0.1172.16.0.1192.168.0.1100.64.0.1